Jon Singleton (baseball): New York Mets

 On April 2, 2025, Singleton signed a minor league contract with the New York Mets.
 In 55 appearances for the Triple-A Syracuse Mets, he batted .213/.353/.448 with 12 home runs and 42 RBI.
 Singleton was released by the Mets organization.

 Houston Astros (third stint)

 On June 22, 2025, Singleton signed a minor league contract with the Houston Astros organization.
 In 18 appearances for the Triple-A Sugar Land Space Cowboys, he batted .254/.427/.460 with four home runs, 12 RBI, and one stolen base.
 On July 20, Singleton was added to Houston's active roster following an injury to Isaac Paredes.
 After going 1-for-9 over three games for the team, Singleton was designated for assignment on July 28.
 He cleared waivers and elected free agency on July 31.
 On August 5, Singleton re-signed with Houston on a minor league contract.
-He elected free agency on November 6.
+He elected free agency following the season on November 6.

+Diablos Rojos del México (second stint)

+On January 6, 2026, Singleton signed with the Diablos Rojos del México of the Mexican League.